Best Colleges for Women’s Soccer

 There are many good reasons why you would want to play college soccer in the United States, especially the chance to combine developing as a player with getting a university degree.
-If you’re looking to forge a career in the college game, it can be difficult to choose a team though.
-There are a total of 348 women’s soccer teams in Division I alone, across 31 conferences.
+If you’re looking to forge a career in the college game, it can be difficult to choose a team: there are no less than 351 women’s soccer teams in NCAA Division I alone, across 32 conferences.

 There are many factors to consider in choosing a team, some of which you as a player can affect more than others.
-Your type as a player will suit some coaches’ systems better than others, and some programs might offer you better scholarships than others.
-In D-I women’s soccer, there are 14.0 scholarships for each team, with the average roster size being 28.
+Your style as a player will suit some coaches’ systems better than others, and some programs might offer you better scholarships than others.
+In DI women’s soccer, there are 14 scholarships for each team, with the average roster size being 28.
 This means some colleges might offer you a full-ride scholarship, while others might offer only partial financial aid.

 In this article, we’ve looked at the best of the best.
 Here we list the true powerhouses of women’s college soccer, the schools that routinely make it to the NCAA tournament and fight for the College Cup.
 Check it out and maybe you’ll find the college for you!